mv-lab/Squanchy-PL/tutorials/1_basic.md

 Squanchy handles local (function) and global (module) namespaces.

-A __global__ variable can be accessible from any Scope/Namespace.
+A __global__ variable can be accessible (read & write) from any Scope/Namespace.
 A global variable is not the same as a variable allocated on global scope .
 You can declare global variables by explicitly using the `global` keyword as follows: `global var_name` .
 Here is an example of a simple use:

 ```
 global a
 a : 5
-inc (x) -> x+a
+inc (x) -> a:x+a
-print (inc (5))
+inc (5)
 print (a)
 ```
 The output of this will be
 ```
 > 10
-> 5
 ```

 A global variable can only store literals (primitive types).

 A __constant__ is a value that is determined at compile time,is changeless and accessible from any Scope-Namespace.
-Constants are created with the constants assignment operator `::`.
+Constants are created with the constants assignment operator `:=`.
 Here is an example of a simple use and declaration:

 ```
-a :: 5
+a := 5
 print (a)
 inc (x) -> x+a
 print (inc (5))